assaabloy-ppi/salt-channel/files/salt-channel-vs-tls-2017-05.md

 is sent and 4 round-trips are used while Salt Channel only needs 2 round-trips.

+Note that [TLS1.3] will likely reduce the differences in overhead.
+According to the current draft [TLS1.3], TLS 1.3 will reduce round-trip overhead and will support raw public keys.
+TLS 1.3 will also have support for hidden client IDs.
+See comments below.

 Comments:

 * TLS uses about 6 times more data.